smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 #### Negotiation of VSCs

-Available and supported VSCs needs to be negotiated between HMI and Mobile application.
+Available and supported VSCs need to be negotiated between the HMI and mobile application.

-1. HMI provides list of supported by system VSCs within new `additionalVideoStreamingCapabilities` parameter of `VideoStreamingCapability` struct in `UI.GetCapabilities` response:
+1. HMI provides a list of supported by system VSCs within the new `additionalVideoStreamingCapabilities` parameter of `VideoStreamingCapability` struct in `UI.GetCapabilities` response:

 ```xml
 <struct name="VideoStreamingCapability" since="4.5">